 Tip:

-If you use Tampermonkey, maybe it’s the first extension you should disable.
+If you use Tampermonkey, it may be the first extension you should disable.

 6. Restart your Mac

-If nothing else has worked so far, try restarting your Mac and then launch Chrome and try and access the web page again.
+If nothing else has worked so far, try restarting your Mac and then open Chrome and try and access the web page again.

 7. Make sure Chrome is up to date